rust-lang/book/src/ch07-02-modules-and-use-to-control-scope-and-privacy.md

 ### Bringing All Public Definitions into Scope with the Glob Operator

-If you’d like to bring *all* public items defined in a path into scope, you can use specify that path followed by `*`, the glob operator:
+If you’d like to bring *all* public items defined in a path into scope, you can specify that path followed by `*`, the glob operator:

 ```rust
 use std::collections::*;